dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 The timeout will resolve the promise after 500ms.
 This could have been any other asynchronous task, but we chose the humble timeout because of its simplicity.

-After the ninjaDelayedPromise has been created, it still doesn’t know the value that it will eventually have, or whether it will even be successful.
-(Remember, it’s still waiting for the timeout that will resolve it.)
+After the ninjaDelayedPromise has been created, it still doesn't know the value that it will eventually have, or whether it will even be successful.
+(Remember, it's still waiting for the timeout that will resolve it.)
 So after construction, the ninjaDelayedPromise is in the first promise state, pending.

 Figure 6.11